 Energy efficiency features including LED lighting fixtures, automatic lighting control system and free cooling were also introduced in the building.
 To provide flexibility to retail floors, mechanical ventilation, water supply, plumbing and drainage are designed to enable successful license application for restaurants and cafés.
 Web-based Buidling Management System (BMS) and BMS apps were developed.
 The BMS app allows building management officers to monitor systems performance and change settings by using their mobile devices.
 When an incident occurs, officers will receive alarms, prompting response and action.
 In addition, energy meters were installed to monitor and record energy consumption in the public and tenant space.
 The data is used in energy management of the building.

 One of the challenges was limited headroom of the building because the existing structure had to be retained.
 The additional steel beam used in structural strengthening work had further reduced the headroom and made design more complicated.
-With the help of BIM, Aurecon’s MEP designs integrated with the existing structural elements successfully, thus achieving the required headroom optimisation.
+Aurecon’s MEP designs were integrated with the existing structural elements successfully, thus achieving the required headroom optimisation.
 In addition, the steel beam was seamlessly blended into the industrial-styled interior design.

 The Gallery is one of the important areas in the building.
 Humidity and lighting controls were the key considerations in the design to prevent aging of the exhibits displayed in the Gallery.
 Pre-action sprinkler system is also provided to prevent water damage to the valuable exhibits from water leakage.
 The design of the gallery’s store room was fitted with a gas flooding system and humidity control to protect the valuable exhibits that were kept in the room.